demisto/content/Packs/WindowsForensicsPack/Playbooks/playbook-Acquire_And_Analyze_Host_Forensics_README.md

-This playbook allows both the gathering of forensic data from a host and the analysis of the acquired data by using the relevant forensics automations.
+This playbook enables gathering forensic data from a host and analyzing the acquired data by using the relevant forensics automations.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.